hootsuite/dropbox-media-library-sample/README.md

 8. At this point, the tests are fully configured.
 Click `Save & Run` near the top of the page in order to run the tests against your app!

+## Webhooks

+You can configure your app to receive webhooks so you can be notified about events, such as when a Hootsuite user [installs or uninstalls your app](https://developer.hootsuite.com/docs/webhooks#section-apps).

+Go to [My Apps](https://hootsuite.com/developers/my-apps) to configure your webhooks URL.
+For example, using this sample app deployed to Heroku, your webhooks URL would be https://<heroku-app-name-here>.herokuapp.com/webhooks.

 ## Useful Links

 * [Hootsuite Developer Docs](https://developer.hootsuite.com/docs)